Spate of shootings raises fears of a violent summer

 "We've seen it in other cities where there are blocks have no presence of police.
 We saw cities where there's been a retreat of police," Craig said.
 "We're not retreating in the city of Detroit."

-“There are a lot of people experiencing stress they’ve never experienced in their lives before.
-These are very hard times,” said Kris Brown, president of the Brady gun-control group.

-There is perhaps one silver lining: This year is on pace to have half as many mass shootings as the record-breaking 2019.
-A big reason is the “contagion” effect, said James Alan Fox, a criminologist at Northeastern University who, along with The Associated Press and USA Today, has been tracking mass killings back to 2006.
+There is perhaps one silver lining that has emerged from the pandemic: This year is on pace to have half as many mass shootings as the record-breaking 2019.
+A big reason is the "contagion" effect, said James Alan Fox, a criminologist at Northeastern University who, along with The Associated Press and USA Today, has been tracking mass killings back to 2006.

 With people focused more on a deadly virus and other woes, mass shootings no longer get the attention that can end up inadvertently spurring such crimes.
 A similar effect happened in the aftermath of the 9/11 terror attacks, he said.

-Note: This story has been updated to correct that no one was killed in the shooting in the popular Minneapolis nightlife area, as police originally said; police said they confused it with a fatal shooting from another area of the city.